djeada/Algorithms-And-Data-Structures/notes/backtracking.md

 - **Move to 'D'**, but as 'D' has no unvisited neighbors, **backtrack to 'C'**.
 - **Move to 'E'**, but since 'E' also has no unvisited neighbors, **backtrack to 'C'**, and then further **backtrack to 'A'** to complete the exploration.

-Traversal order: A → B → C → D → E
+Traversal order: $A → B → C → D → E$

 Implementation in Python: